Keeper vs. 1Password: Which one should you choose?

 Both Keeper and 1Password support seamless sync across unlimited devices, such as tabs, phones, and computers.

-1Password supports a variety of device types, including Android, iOS, Mac, Linux, and Windows.
+1Password supports various device types, including Android, iOS, Mac, Linux, and Windows.
 It also supports popular browsers, including Chrome, Firefox, Brave, Safar, and Edge.

 Keeper also supports these device types, including iOS, Linux, Android, MacOS, and Windows.